LLNL/UnifyFS/docs/build.rst

 Build UnifyFS
 *************

-After bootstrap.sh is finished building the dependencies, it will print out the commands you need to run to build UnifyFS.
-The commands look something like
+After bootstrap.sh is finished building the dependencies, it prints the commands needed to build UnifyFS.
+As an example, the commands look something like:
-this:

 .. code-block:: Bash